danielabar/ollama_chat/README.md

 ## Future Features

-* WIP ChatJob Refactor
+### WIP ChatJob Refactor
-  * extract method for building cache key
   * does it actually need to convert empty string to line break given the use of marked js?

-* Maybe related to marked plugin:
+### Maybe related to marked plugin:
   * it removes line breaks, numbered and bullet lists, maybe need to explicitly style these somewhere
   * Also see advanced options: https://marked.js.org/using_advanced#options
   * Maybe need tailwind apply something like this but not exactly: https://dev.to/ewatch/styling-markdown-generated-html-with-tailwind-css-and-parsedown-328d
   * Why aren't code responses from model indented?
 Should the indents be coming from model response or is this considered client side formatting?

+### Other
 * Broadcast the question in a different styled div so it looks like a Q & A conversation
 * Allow user to select from list of available models (how to handle if prompt format is different for each?)
 * Save chat history
 * Ability to start a new chat
 * Run the same prompt against 2 or more models at the same time for comparison
 * Cancel response? (model could get stuck in a loop...)
+* Keep model in memory longer? (first time load is slow), see Ollama docs, default is 5m: `keep_alive` setting in request body
+* `/api/generate` final response contains statistics, maybe log/save those somewhere.
+To calculate how fast the response is generated in tokens per second (token/s), divide `eval_count` / `eval_duration`.

+### Temperature and other options
+  * Currently its set "flat" in request body, but [Ollama REST API](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-completion) says it should be in `options`
+  * Valid options from model file: https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values
+  * Allow user to customize `temperature` - higher is more creative, lower is more coherent
+  * Also note context size can be customized (although maybe depends on limitations of model?) `num_ctx 4096`
+  * Another option: `num_thread` - set to num physical cpu cores

-* Auto scroll as conversation exceeds length of viewport
+### Auto scroll as conversation exceeds length of viewport
   * Probably a StimulusJS controller with somewhere this logic: `window.scrollTo(0, document.documentElement.scrollHeight);

-* Deal with unescaped html warning from marked/highlight - maybe this is expected because of content from model and expect to find code in here? should it be ignored?
+### Deal with unescaped html warning from marked/highlight

+Maybe this is expected because of content from model and expect to find code in here? should it be ignored?
   ```javascript
   import { Controller } from "@hotwired/stimulus";
   import { marked } from "marked";